 When and how did you first find out you have breast cancer?

-In November 2015 I had detected a suspicious lump and went to check it.
+In November 2015 I detected a suspicious lump and went to check it.
 I was 32.
-Doctors taught it was simply a hormonal lump since I was still very young.
+Doctors thought it was simply a hormonal lump since I was still very young.
 I continued to insist since I felt something was not right.